Updated on October 6, 2021

 Conferences, Meetings and Assemblies

 For the time being, conferences, meetings and assemblies are to be held as video conferences if possible or, if necessary, in separated small groups and have to be carried out while adhering to the hygiene protocol and infection control regulations.

-Until June 6th, 2021, field trips that take multiple days are not allowed.
+Field trips that take multiple days are possible under the conditions published in the KMS from May 20, 2021.
 One-day trips have been approved if they are absolutely necessary.
 All official regulations have to be adhered to, e. g. when visiting museums or theaters.

 Every person on the bus must wear a mask except children under 6.